Kubernetes-class operational leverage without Kubernetes-class cost

 1Least privilege IAMScoped roles for deployer, runner, and operator actions.

-2Signed releasesManifest, digest, service, environment, and expiry are verified.
+2Signed and pinned releasesManifest, digest, service, environment, and expiry are verified.

 Access starts from the operation.The service gets only what it needs, and high-risk actions require explicit approval.